Animating Historic Sites

 Application deadline: July 16, 2018

-The Animating Historic Sites program provides funding to professional artists, arts organizations and collectives working in any discipline to plan or create and deliver free site-specific programming that responds to or interprets the selected sites.
+The Animating Historic Sites program provides funding to professional artists, arts organizations and collectives working in any artistic discipline to plan or create and deliver free site-specific programming that responds to or interprets the selected sites.
 This grant may cover up to 100% of project costs.